juju/docs/src/en/temp-release-notes.md

     Lp 1547665
   * Cannot deploy a dense openstack bundle with native deploy Lp 1555808
-  * Cannot get status after restore is denied
-    Lp 1595686
-  * [aws] adding a machine post-bootstrap on the controller model closes of api port in controller security group
-    Lp 1598164
   * Credentials files containing Joyent credentials must be updated to work with beta3 and later (See "Joyent Provider No Longer Uses Manta
     Storage")